iobroker-community-adapters/ioBroker.radar2/README.md

 ## Changelog
 ### 1.2  - Jan 2019
 * Added possibility to select the BT-module number the adapter will use.
 Thius is important if you have multiple adapters running on different BT-modules!
+* If you update from older version please add `--retry=4` to the arp-scan command line and set the bluetooth hci to `0`!
 * Added arp-scan command line into configuration and added Admin v3.x style
 * Allowed radar to be run as other user than root, see above what is necessary to do before installation!
 * changed noble to '@abandonware/noble' as default to try to get V10 compatibility